 Offered in conjunction with APMU 211, Virginia Wesleyan Chorale.
 Students study basic vocal techniques to develop the voice for both solo and choral use.
-Offered each semester.
-Four semester hours must be completed to fulfill the general studies requirement.
+Offered each semester. \Four semester hours must be completed to fulfill the general studies requirement.

-121-462 Applied Music: Private Study (Instrumental, Voice, Piano/Organ Guitar, and Composition) (2) A
+121-462 Applied Music: Private Study (Instrumental, Voice, Piano/Organ Guitar, and Composition) (2) A\

-Private applied music study is offered to students enrolled in the college regardless of previous musical background or major interest.
+Private applied music study is offered to enrolled students regardless of previous musical background or major interest.
 A serious commitment to learning about classical music literature and the technique required to perform such literature is required.
+Students who wish to advance to the 300-level must achieve a grade of C+ or higher at the 200-level.
+Students registered for Private Study Voice must also participate in Wesleyan Singers, APMU 111.
 Applied music fee of \$250.
-Prerequisite: consent.
-Four semester hours must be completed to fulfill the general studies requirement.
+Prerequisite: consent. \Four semester hours must be completed to fulfill the general studies requirement.

-211 Wesleyan Chorale (1) A
+211 Wesleyan Chorale (1) A\

 A small performance ensemble that offers an opportunity for students to explore singing on a higher level than is possible in a larger group of non-auditioned singers.
 An audition is required.
 Corequisite: membership in Wesleyan Singers.
 Prerequisite: instructor consent required.
-Offered each semester.
-Four semester hours must be completed to fulfill the general studies requirement.
+Offered each semester. \Four semester hours must be completed to fulfill the general studies requirement.